Skip to main content

 Introduction

-⚡ ️ EventCatalog helps you document your event-driven architectures in no time.
+⚡ ️EventCatalog helps you document your event-driven architectures in no time.

 ⚡️ Document your domains, services, messages (events, commands, queries) and channels.

-⚡️ Automate your documentation using generators.
+⚡️ Automate your documentation using your OpenAPI specification files or AsyncAPI specification files.

 ⚡ ️EventCatalog is focused on developer experience and simplicity.